ragsagar/ragsagar.github.com/_posts/2013-06-09-hello-world.markdown

 ---

 Hello World!
 Finally I am launching my blog in my own domain using jekyll and github pages.
-Bye bye to my [old blog in wordpress].
+Bye bye to my [old blog] in wordpress.
 It would be fun to publish new posts using `git push`. :-)